coolbeevip/ansible-playbook/README.md

 bash-5.0#
 ```

-You can use the `ansible all -m ping` command to view the server connection status
+You can use the `ansible all -m ping` command to view the server connection status.

 ```shell
 bash-5.0# ansible all -m ping